patching...

 "A lot of people glance over and look when they stop next to a police car," Edmiston said.

-The Largo Police Department was approached by several cyclist groups to start the program to make the public aware of the law.
+The was approached by several cyclist groups to start the program to make the public aware of the law.
 Resident David Sandmann went to the Largo City Commission for help in making Largo motorists aware of the law earlier this year.
 Sandmann was almost hit a couple times near Rosery Road, he said.